-Structure Plan (PSP) to provide further guidance to both The CEMU UDF is required under the Toolern Precinct the Native Vegetation Precinct Plan (NVPP), both of to both the Toolern PSP and the CEMU UDF.
-Other key guiding documents arising from the PSP are the Foolern Development Contributions Plan (DCP) and Use area.
-All land within the CEMU area is subject the Employment area and the North-West Mixedwhich are referenced throughout this document.
+The CEMU UDF is required under the Toolern Precinct Structure Plan (PSP) to provide further guidance to both the Employment area and the North-West Mixed-Use area.
+All land within the CEMU area is subject to both the Toolern PSP and the CEMU UDF.
+Other key guiding documents arising from the PSP are the Toolern Development Contributions Plan (DCP) and the Native Vegetation Precinct Plan (NVPP), both of which are referenced throughout this document.